chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - `inline` elements handle the dimension properties (`width`, `height`, `padding`, `border`, and `margin`) differently from the way `block` elements treat them.
 This difference is where the box model starts to get messy.

 - Browsers handle *left* and *right* margins and padding for `inline` elements in the same way as for `block` elements, but they process other box model properties differently.

-#### Convert element to `inline` element

-- You can convert any element to an `inline` element with the `display: inline` CSS property.
-The most common reason to do so is to override a prior declaration.

 #### Borders, Padding, Margins, and Inline Elements